Medical Editor: John P. Cunha, DO, FACOEP

 Side effects other than those listed here may also occur.
 Talk to your doctor about any side effect that seems unusual or that is especially bothersome.
 You may report side effects to FDA at 1-800-FDA-1088.

-In two double-blind, placebo-controlled trials, 1516 patients were treated with Denavir (penciclovir cream) and 1541 with placebo.
-The most frequently reported adverse event was headache, which occurred in 5.3% of the patients treated with Denavir (penciclovir) and 5.8% of the placebo-treated patients.
-The rates of reported local adverse reactions are shown in Table 2 below.
-One or more local adverse reactions were reported by 2.7% of the patients treated with Denavir (penciclovir) and 3.9% of placebo-treated patients.
+In two double-blind, placebo-controlled trials, 1516 patients were treated with DENAVIR (penciclovir cream) and 1541 with placebo.
+One or more local adverse reactions were reported by 3% of the patients treated with DENAVIR and 4% of placebo-treated patients.
+The rates of reported local adverse reactions are shown in Table 1.

-Table 2--Local Adverse Reactions Reported in Phase III Trials
+Table 1 : Local Adverse Reactions Reported in Phase

 Two studies, enrolling 108 healthy subjects, were conducted to evaluate the dermal tolerance of 5% penciclovir cream (a 5-fold higher concentration than the commercial formulation) compared to vehicle using repeated occluded patch testing methodology.
 The 5% penciclovir cream induced mild erythema in approximately one-half of the subjects exposed, an irritancy profile similar to the vehicle control in terms of severity and proportion of subjects with a response.
 No evidence of sensitization was observed.

-The following events have been identified from worldwide post-marketing use of Denavir (penciclovir) in treatment of recurrent herpes labialis (cold sores) in adults.
-These events have been chosen for inclusion due to a combination of their seriousness, frequency of reporting, or potential causal connection to Denavir (penciclovir) cream.
+The following events have been identified from worldwide post-marketing use of DENAVIR in treatment of recurrent herpes labialis (cold sores) in adults.
+These events have been chosen for inclusion due to a combination of their seriousness, frequency of reporting, or potential causal connection to DENAVIR.